About Us

 Before her current role, Janet oversaw a small business’s growth from $20M to $50M as the Chief Operating Officer.
 Her strategic vision and execution led to the establishment of a Shared Services Business Unit and the significant win of the Department of Commerce HR Shared Services contract.
 Her previous positions include Senior Director at ASI Government and a nine-year tenure at Unisys Federal, where she developed a Human Capital Practice and managed strategic accounts across various federal agencies.
 Janet’s roots in the public sector include significant roles at the U.S. Mint and the Air Force Office of Scientific Research.

 Her active involvement in industry organizations further strengthens her leadership.
-She is a member of the Executive Committee for Professional Services Council and for the Industry Advisory Council for ACT-IAC, as well as a member of the founding board of directors for the Coalition for Racial and Ethnic Equity in Development (CREED).
+She is a member of the Executive Committee for Professional Services Council and for the Industry Advisory Council for ACT-IAC.

 Marty Mackes